 Feed 'em, Burp 'em, KNOCK 'EM OUT!
 I recommend that you keep your little one awake leading up to your session (possibly for as long as 2-3 hours) and plan to feed her before I arrive.
 I do my best to capture those bright eyes if she is awake and many moms appreciate the opportunity to get nursing pictures, but we will have a lot more options once your little one is sleeping.

-*Siblings: Some of my favorite newborn pictures are the ones with siblings.
+SIBLINGS Some of my favorite newborn pictures are the ones with siblings.
 We will want to get those early in the session before the older children have lost interest.
 When possible, it is great to have a friend or family member join us so that the siblings can be removed from the area and cared for after we've gotten the desired family and sibling pictures.

-*Clothing: Some of my clients like to get some pictures of their baby in a cute outfit or two, but my favorite images feature those sweet baby wrinkles, fingers and toes.
+CLOTHING Some of my clients like to get some pictures of their baby in a cute outfit or two, but my favorite images feature those sweet baby wrinkles, fingers and toes.
 I have an assortment of diaper covers you are welcome to use.
 Most of the time, I recommend a simple diaper cover and/or a plain receiving blanket, but these are your pictures and I'm happy to include whatever outfits you'd like.

 For parents and siblings, I suggest very simple outfits.
 Avoid busy patterns and bright colors.
 Avoid reds and oranges as they tend to discolor skin tones.
 Whites and soft pastels are desirable as they do not tend to pull attention away from the baby.
 Avoid shirts with pictures or logos and make sure to iron out wrinkly clothes as those wrinkles will show up in your pictures.
 Think dressy casual, ideally avoiding jeans and t-shirts.
 Whenever possible, I love to get some skin on skin with siblings and parents, so consider wearing short sleeves for the guys and even a cami for the ladies.
 A sweater or other knit top can be worn over a camisole to dress things up for your family pictures.
 While I prefer soft, light-colored outfits for the bulk of your session, I encourage you to dig out a simple, solid, black shirt (long-sleeves gives us more options, but a t-shirt is fine) for both parents to have on hand.
-This will allow us to get some great baby-centric pictures against a black backdrop even if your little one isn't wanting to be put down.
+We probably won't use those, but this will allow us to get some great baby-centric pictures against a black backdrop if your little one isn't wanting to be put down.

-*Grooming: Expect your hands (and potentially your feet) to be in close-up images with your baby.
+GROOMING Expect your hands (and potentially your feet) to be in close-up images with your baby.
 Trim your nails, put some lotion on your dry skin, and make sure that any nail polish is touched up or removed (this is a common detail forgotten for young girls and a very difficult and time-consuming flaw to correct later).

-*Props: I like to bring a basket, diaper covers, and a couple blankets to in home newborn sessions, but generally, I encourage you to use your own items.
+PROPS: I like to bring a basket, diaper covers, and a couple blankets to in home newborn sessions, but generally, I encourage you to use your own items.
 When you look back at these pictures, it's nice to see those still tangible personal items and I prefer the diversity from session to session.
 Please let me know in advance of any props you are interested in using so that we can make sure to plan time for them.

-*Relax: Babies can sense stress and anxiety.
+RELAX Babies can sense stress and anxiety.
 Don't be surprised when a good 50% of your session is spent feeding, changing, and cuddling your baby.
 It may seem like we're not getting great pictures, but just take a deep breath and let me work my magic.
 I am very comfortable around newborns, young children, disinterested daddies, and exhausted mommies.
 Patience is key.

-*Speak up!
-I am always open to trying any special pose ideas you have as long as they are safe.
+SPEAK UP I am always open to trying any special pose ideas you have as long as they are safe.
 If you ever feel uncomfortable with something I have suggested or something I am doing, please please please let me know.
 Do not bite your tongue if you think baby needs a break.
 While I am not bothered by noise and chaos, especially for you first time moms, those cries tend to have a big emotional and physical effect on you.
 We will take many breaks to feed your itty bitty and push his reset button.
 I expect your whole family will be ready for a nap when we are done, but I want you to come away from this experience feeling relaxed and full of warm fuzzies.